ccapdev1920T2/s11g14/README.md

 4. You may now start the application by running node index.js or supervisor index.js
 5. Wait for the prompt to reply "App listening at port 3000" and "Connected to: Connected to: mongodb+srv://admin:lop3arth@marketplace-vbvog.mongodb.net/test"

-# Running the Application:
+## Running the Application:
+* For Heroku:
+    1. Visit https://marketplace-s11g14.herokuapp.com/ on your browser

+* or if locally:
     1. Connect to the application by using the browser and entering "localhost:3000" and it will lead you to the Home Page of the Website.
 All other pages may be accessible through the pages.
     2. All other pages may be accessible throught links by the following formats stated below:
-   Browse page - input "localhost:3000/browse/[(name of Item)]". [] - optional
+        * Browse page - input "localhost:3000/browse/[(name of Item)]". [] - optional
-   Item page - input "localhost:3000/item/(name of Item)" the name of the Item includes entering the spaces and the full name of the item
+        * Item page - input "localhost:3000/item/(name of Item)" the name of the Item includes entering the spaces and the full name of the item
-   Profile page - input "localhost:3000/user/(username of User)" the username needs to completely follow the syntax of the User
+        * Profile page - input "localhost:3000/user/(username of User)" the username needs to completely follow the syntax of the User

- Features working:
+ ## Features working:
  * Sign in
   Sample Test Data: